BxCppDev/bxprotobuftools/README.md

 ### Note on Boost:

-bxprotobuftools  implements   some  specific   Protobuf  serialization support  for a  few  Boost  classes of  interest  (implies Boost  1.58 dependency):
+bxprotobuftools  implements   some  specific   Protobuf  serialization support  for a  few  Boost  classes of  interest  (implies Boost  >=1.58 dependency):

-In  principle  bxprotobuftools can  build  both  with a  system  Boost installation (version  1.58 on Ubuntu  16.04 resolved by  the standard ``FindBoost.cmake`` script  using the ``find_package``  *MODULE* mode) or with a  Boost installation provided by  Cadfaelbrew (version >=1.60).
+In  principle  bxprotobuftools can  build  both  with a  system  Boost installation (version  1.58 on Ubuntu  16.04 resolved by  the standard ``FindBoost.cmake`` script  using the ``find_package``  *MODULE* mode) or with a  Boost installation provided by  Linuxbrew (version >=1.60).

 ### Download the source code from GitHub: